kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/03-gulp/01-gulp-intro.md

 ## Troubleshoot
 `$ sudo npm install gulp-cli --global`

-* Now we have the ability to use gulp commands from any project we are working on, on our computer
+* Now we have the ability to use Gulp commands from any project we are working on, on our computer
 * Now **run gulp** and you'll get an `error message`
 * `$ gulp -v` - version of Gulp you are currently running